peterjohnmanuel/Feedreader/README.md

 ## Test suite: Javascript Links check (TODO)

-* TODO : Write this test.
+* TODO: Write this test.

 # URLs used during research and implementation of project.